bigskysoftware/_hyperscript/www/features/event-source.md

 ### Description

 [Server Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) are a simple way for your web server to push information directly to your clients that is [supported by all modern browsers](https://caniuse.com/eventsource).
 They provide real-time, uni-directional communication from your server to a browser.
 Server Sent Events cannot sent information back to your server.
-If you need two-way communication, consider implementing[WebSockets](/features/socket/) instead.
+If you need two-way communication, consider implementing [WebSockets](/features/socket/) instead.

 SSE connections can require substantial work to set up and maintain.
 For example, browsers are supposed to reconnect to a failed SSE stream automatically, but their behavior differs.
 Hyperscript manages everything for you, and reconnects connections that have failed, so your code only has to handle incoming messages.